I am a

 Contemporary Australian Indigenous Art graduate Claudia Moodoonuthi was one of three artists commissioned to create a limited-edition design for iconic Australian company, Vegemite.

 The company celebrated its 95th anniversary with a range of unique designs on its jars, including Claudia’s bold and colourful work, My Vegemite Family.
 Artists were asked to capture what Australia ‘tastes like’.
 For Claudia, it was simple: ‘Families, island home, Kaiadilt language, colour and remarkable history’.

-With a Griffith CAIA degree, you'll enter the professional contemporary art environment with a folio of work demonstrating your competence in Indigenous and non-Indigenous knowledge, technical skills, media and contemporary technologies.
+With a Griffith CAIA degree, you'll enter the professional contemporary art environment with a folio of work that demonstrates your competence in Indigenous and non-Indigenous knowledge, skills and media, and in contemporary technologies.

-You'll be fully prepared to work as an art practitioner, gallerist or curator.
+Graduates have the necessary skills to perform effectively in professional contemporary art practice environments.
+You’ll be prepared to work as an art practitioner, gallerist or curator.
 You may choose to continue your studies through honours or a postgraduate degree to pursue a career in art education.

 Griffith CAIA graduates continue to win international accolades for their creativity, motivation and professional approach to their career development.

 Griffith graduate kickstarts local film industry